ljvmiranda921/ljvmiranda921.github.io/life/_posts/2025-10-28-grad-school-apps.md

 ### Prelude: the reality of CS grad school applications

-As the fields of machine learning and NLP grow every year, the competition for top PhD programs has become increasingly competitive.
+As the fields of machine learning and NLP grow every year, the competition for top PhD programs has become increasingly fierce.
-There was a time when I was looking at the newly-admitted PhD students here in the US, and it's common to see them with first-author publications in top conferences prior to their PhD.
+There was a time when I was looking at the newly-admitted PhD students here in the US, and it was common to see them with first-author publications in top conferences prior to their PhD.
-One just need to look at [these tweets](https://twitter.com/ShirleyYXWu/status/1876033230186615251?ref_src=twsrc%5Etfw) from professors and admissions committee members during the Fall 2025 cycle in order to recognize how competitive the CS PhD Applications have been.
+One needs only to look at [these tweets](https://twitter.com/ShirleyYXWu/status/1876033230186615251?ref_src=twsrc%5Etfw) from professors and admissions committee members during the Fall 2025 cycle to recognize how competitive the CS PhD applications have been.

 Although I had worked on NLP-adjacent projects at [Thinking Machines](https://thinkingmachin.es/) in the Philippines, I didn't have any academic NLP research experience back in 2021.
 Early on, I realized that pivoting from industry to academia would entail a lot of hard work.